AndiDog/bootstrap-mobile-app-mvc-skeleton/README.md

 This all will generate `public/` (by default) directory when `brunch build` or `brunch watch` is executed.

-## What's missing?
-Templates for unit tests are important to me and will be added when I have time.

 ## Other
 Versions of software the skeleton uses: